folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 If the library resolves all fees/fines via payment, cancellation, or waiving, FOLIO automatically closes the fee/fine, closes the loan, and changes the item’s status to **Lost and paid**.

+## How should I configure our lost item rules if I want an item to age to lost but I want to be able to decide whether the patron should be charged?

+Some libraries have guidelines where they want items to age to lost, but they don't want to assess a monetary penalty - for example, if they are not able to charge faculty, but they still want faculty borrowing to be blocked because lost items were not returned.

+If you want FOLIO to age items to lost but not charge a fine, the recommendation is to use a lost item policy that charges **Actual cost** and does not charge a lost item processing fee.

+When the item ages to lost, the loan remains open, the item has a status of **Aged to lost**, and no fines are charged.
+The loan can remain in this state for as long as your library defines it in the setting **For lost items not charged a fee/fine, close the loan after** in the lost item policy.

+If you wish to resolve the loan without charging the patron a fine, go to the **Lost items requiring actual cost** pane in the Users app.
+Locate the fine transaction, and choose **Do not bill** in the actions menu.
+That will close the loan and move the item to a status of **Lost and paid** without charging the patron.

 ## What happens to a fine if the item record is deleted?

 An item can be deleted even if an unpaid fee/fine is attached to the item record.
 This is a known issue, but development to address this has not yet been scheduled.